 -- Group humanities, science, math and technology programs into pods, retaining many existing classrooms.

--- Update heating, air conditioning, ventilation systems and windows,
+-- Update heating, air conditioning, ventilation systems and windows, utilizing modern, green technology, and bring building up to accessibility, seismic and fire safety standards.

 -- Expand classroom space for career and vocational education programs, allowing the district to add classes that address local employment needs in the fields of health care and food service.